The Best 10 Public Hospitals in Kenya

 4. Mathari National Teaching & Referral Hospital

-You cannot talk about mental health without mentioning Mathari National Teaching & Referral Hospital.
-The hospital is located along Nairobi-Thika road.
-It has an in-house capacity of 700 patients.
-The hospital was founded in the year 1901 by colonial authorities.
-Until 1963, all senior doctors and nurses were Europeans, but that has changed over time.
-Today, Mathari hospital is where you get all the psychiatric-related services.
+The hospital was founded in 1901 by colonial authorities.
+Until 1963, all senior doctors and nurses were Europeans, but that has changed.
+Today, Mathari Hospital is where you get all the psychiatric-related services.
 The hospital admits patients who suffer from psychiatric disorders at affordable rates.

 5. Mama Lucy Kibaki Hospital